nightswimmer/Webbyduino/README.md

     server.getClientLevel();

-to discover the user level of the client that performed the request and user that information when constructing the repl
+to discover the user level of the client that performed the request and use that information when constructing the reply.

 ### Customize your server
 This step is optional, but it's recommended once you're acquainted with the library.
 Since the arduino is very low on resources when compared to a PC, it's recommended to disable the features of the server that are not going to be used.
 This saves precious program memory, decreases RAM usage and makes the server process the requests faster.
 Edit the file "Webbyduino.h", look for the following lines and comment the ones related to features you do not want to use.